joshuaai/twitter-app/help_login.md

 ## Sessions
-The only way to remember users' identity from page to page is by a session, which is a semi-permanent connection between two computers.
+The only way to remember users' identity from page to page is by a session, which is a semi-permanent connection between two computers (such as a client computer running a web browser and a server running Rails).

+The most common techniques for implementing sessions in Rails involve using cookies, which are small pieces of text placed on the user’s browser.
+Because cookies persist from one page to the next, they can store information (such as a user id) that can be used by the application to retrieve the logged-in user from the database.

-The sessions is a cookie-based authentication machinery.
+Unlike the `Users` resource, which uses a database back-end (via the User model) to persist data, the `Sessions` resource is a cookie-based authentication machinery.
 We will construct a sessions controller, a login form and then the relevant controller actions.

 ### Sessions Controller
 ```